 “This potentially leaves parents in a vulnerable position, if their security in retirement relies on the timely return of their money, and their children at risk of taking on more debt than they can afford.

-“Not only can parents and children suffer significant financial hardship in the worst cases, where there is a lack of clarity about the terms of a loan, there will always be the potential for bitter family disputes to arise.
+“Not only can parents and children suffer significant financial hardship in the worst cases, where there is a lack of clarity about the terms of a loan, but there will also always be the potential for bitter family disputes to arise.

 “Despite the label, the ‘Bank of Mum and Dad’ is not acting like a bank, and that is putting parents and children at risk,” said Graeme Fraser.